 Gutenberg brings many of such cool features that introduced a completely new way of creating websites on WordPress.
 As the days go by, people will be used to with the mechanism and enjoy building their favorite sites on this friendly block editor.

-As block exporting option lies hidden and only appear when hovered.
+As block exporting option lies hidden and only appears when hovered.
 People can face difficulty finding them for the first time.
 This is why we’ve come up with the idea to show how to export and import Gutenberg blocks in a detailed guideline.
 Hope, you enjoyed it.